tyrionros/access-management-system/ams_build.md

 *   **6.1.
 Provide setup and configuration instructions:**
     *   If there are settings that can be changed, explain how.
 For example, you might have a "Configuration" table in Dataverse where you store email templates or approval timeout values.
 Document what each setting does and how to modify it.
     *   Explain how to set up new applications or roles that can be requested.
+    *   Explain how to build and configure the AI agents using Microsoft Copilot Studio, as detailed in the `AMS_COPILOT_STUDIO_GUIDE.MD` document.

 *   **6.2.
 Document user administration tasks:**
     *   Provide instructions for common administrative tasks, such as: